pow2clk/hlsl-specs/proposals/0031-hlsl-vector-matrix-operations.md

 - Emit Diagnostic if MatrixLayout is not `dx::linalg::MatrixLayout::MATRIX_LAYOUT_OUTER_PRODUCT_OPTIMAL`.

+TODO: Add more diagnostic subsections.

-## Function: VectorAccumulate
+### Function: VectorAccumulate

-`dx::linalg::VectorAccumulate` accumulates the components of a vector component-wise atomically (with device scope) to the corresponding elements of an array in memory.
+`dx::linalg::VectorAccumulate` adds and stores the components of a vector component-wise atomically (with device scope) to the corresponding elements of in memory.

 Example: